Our Recipe: Lumpia, The Indonesian Spring Rolls

 Try this essential Lumpia Recipe from the foodies at Bali Food Safari.

 Who doesn’t love a perfectly crispy, savoury and spicy spring rolls?
-This recipe borrows the local secrets to give you the Indonesian spring roll recipe to make this popular dish in your own kitchen.
+This recipe borrows the locals’ secret for you to make in your own kitchen!

 Lumpia Recipe (Indonesian Spring Rolls)